bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 3              Tested by Autosport in December 1961.
 4  Tested by Autocar in 1966.
 A total of 412 Iso ...
 ```
-We have some cleaning to do to organize our table so that our headings are in a row together and we get rid of extra dots etc.
+We have some cleaning to do to organize our table so that our headings are in a row together and we get rid of spaces and things we don't need.

-Here's code to clean our table
 # Step 2: Cleaning data

 ```
+# Here's code to clean our table
 df = df.rename(columns={'Number\nbuilt[10]': 'Number built'})
 df = df[['Year', 'Make and model', 'Top speed', 'Number built']] df['Top speed'] = df['Top speed'].apply(lambda x: re.findall('\d+\.?\d*', x)[0])